dend/entra-id-mcp-server-demo/README.md

+This fork returns a virtual app registration to MCP Client, which will be converted to a shared app registration provided by MCP Server.
+So developers can successfully use Entra ID to authenticate between MCP Client and MCP Server without requiring Entra ID to support DCR.
+The MCP Server acts as a proxy to Entra ID and handles OAuth callback for the virtual app registration.

 # 🔒 Minimal Entra ID-authenticated MCP Server

 Minimal server showing how to implement Entra ID authentication with MCP and HTTP+SSE transport.